piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/configure-bitwarden-entry.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
-The integration of credentials from password managers is only available in the Team version of Remote Desktop Manager.
+The integration of credentials from password managers is only available in the Team version of {{ en.RDM }}.
 {% endsnippet %}

 {% snippet icon.badgeHelp %}